-These procedures follow the guidance based on London Borough of Hammersmith and Fulham procedures and will be followed where an allegation may relate to a team member or volunteer who has:
+These procedures follow the guidance based on LBHF procedures and will be followed where an allegation may relate to a team member or volunteer who has:

-- Behaved in a way that has harmed a child or may have harmed a child. - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates they may pose a risk of harm to children.

-Behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- Behaved in a way that has harmed a child or may have harmed a child. - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates they may pose a risk of harm to children. - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.